 CBD oil it’s uses and benefits

 Unsure of CBD oil it’s uses and benefits – not to mention its legality?
-Cannabidiol is derived from the cannabis plant, and comes with a wealth of health benefits.
+Cannabidiol is a compound derived from the cannabis plant, and boasts a wealth of health and well being benefits.

-Cannabidiol (more commonly known as CBD) has experienced a surge in popularity in recent months, in part due to its availability online.
+Cannabidiol (more commonly known as CBD) has experienced a surge in popularity in recent year or two, in part due to its availability online.

-Previously viewed as an option only for the seriously ill, CBD oil is gaining traction among wellness fans – but why?
+Previously viewed as an option for people with various different ailments, CBD oil is now gaining traction among wellness and fitness fans – but why?

 Is CBD the same as cannabis?

-What is CBD used to treat?
+What CBD can treat?
 Can it alleviate pain?

 Last year, the UK’s Medicines and Healthcare products Regulatory Agency (MHRA) classed CBD as medicine, providing it meets a strict set of “safety, quality and efficiency standards”.